JHU-PL-Lab/www-fpse/fp-universe.md

   - You can convert `.rs` to `.ml` and vice-versa very cleanly and it also translates to JavaScript for browser code
   - The [Overview](https://reasonml.github.io/docs/en/overview) provides a glimpse of the syntax
     - it is not hard to see how it is a minor variation on OCaml
-  - We will play with [this live demo](https://reasonml.github.io/en/try) which shows code in all three languages at once
+  - We will play with [this cool live demo](https://reasonml.github.io/en/try) which shows code in all three languages at once

 #### ReasonReact